p2/clinical-trials-gov/README.md

 ### Python

-Python 2.7 (probably), with these modules:
+Python 2.7 (probably), with the modules listed in [`requirements.txt`](requirements.txt).

-- bottle
-- beaker
-- oauth2
-- rdflib >= 3.2.0
-- pyparsing == 1.5.7
-  rdfextras needs pyparsing, but pyparsing > 1.5.7 targets Python 3.0, so we need to request 1.5.7 specifically
-- rdfextras
-- pymongo >= 2.4
-- jinja2
-- requests

 ### MongoDB

-We're using mongo to cache trial data locally.
+We're using MongoDB to cache trial data locally.

 ### SMART Container